CircleShift/tnsl-lang/spec/1 - language.md

 3. The `raw` keyword may be used with the `struct` keyword to create a raw struct.
 Raw structs can not contain user defined types or generics.
 Raw types encode no type information and may not be extended.
 Raw structs, unlike static or dynamic structs, are only as wide their members.
 	- Static and dynamic structs contain a small amount of information pertaining to their actual type and generics so may be larger than only their members.
 		- In addition, since static and dynamic structs may be extended, they may not be the initially defined type and may be larger, further complicating matters.

+4. The `raw` keyword may be used with the `enum` keyword to create a raw enum.
+Raw enums only have at most one state per bit and may bitwise or and bitwise and to generate a full state.
+Raw enums are much akin to bit-masks.

 ### The `asm` Keyword